The Justice Department Is Struggling To Bring Capitol Riot Cases To Trial: Here's Why

 "The evidence is significantly more complicated for them than they thought it was going to be, that's clear," Greg Hunter, a defense attorney who is working on a dozen Jan.
 6 cases, told NPR.
 "Every one of those people was carrying a smartphone, every one of them, and they're all taking pictures and videos and all that evidence has actually slowed everything down."

-Only 25 people have pleaded guilty so far which leaves a good 550 more cases left to resolve.
+Twenty-five people have pleaded guilty so far, which leaves a good 550 more cases left to resolve.
 To try to understand why all this is moving so slowly, NPR spent months speaking with dozens of Jan.
-6 defense attorneys, prosecutors, and defendants both on and off-the-record.
+6 defense attorneys, prosecutors and defendants both on and off the record.

 What our reporting found was that the mountain of evidence is not the only reason why justice appears to be slow.
 Officials are also having trouble just finding prosecutors to assign to the cases, and some of those prosecutors say officials at headquarters are micromanaging the process, which is hobbling progress as well.

-She and her lawyer say she was offered a plea agreement in May — four months after her arrest — which the prosecutor said was a take-it-or-leave it deal and had to be approved by officials in Washington before it could be confirmed.
-All this, just for trespassing and disorderly conduct — two of the basic charges related to the Capitol riot.
+She and her attorney say she was offered a plea agreement in May — four months after her arrest — which the prosecutor said was a take-it-or-leave it deal and had to be approved by officials in Washington before it could be confirmed.
+All this, just over trespassing and disorderly conduct — two of the basic charges related to the Capitol riot.

 The Justice Department declined to comment about the case or for this story.